foil-os/FOIL-Home/README.md

 ## Manual Configurations
 #### visudo
 <b> In visudo, there are some additions and permissions in-order for FOIL-Home to work properly.
-This file will open in the NANO Editor.  </b>
+This file will open in any type of editor that is used by default for visudo.  </b>
 ```bash
 ## Under the "includedir /etc/sudoers.d" section, type these commands :
 www-data ALL=NOPASSWD:/sbin/shutdown